tx-pts-dai/template-generic-app/README.md

-# <APPLICATION_NAME>
+# {{ application_name }}

-This template can be used for a single service or for a mono-repo (multi-service) setup.
+This Jinja2 template can be used for a single service or for a mono-repo (multi-service) setup.

+It expects the following Jinja2 variables:

+- `dns_provider` (accepts values "aws" or "cloudflare")

 To convert it to a mono-repo:

 1. duplicate `application/` folder
 1. duplicate `.github/workflows/application.yaml` file for enabling the CI